5 Patents | 9,500+ API Endpoints | 18 Native DLLs | The AI-Native Spatial Runtime — Now in Early Access Explore the runtime →

 We deliberately ceded real-estate listing capture to the incumbents (Matterport and friends).
 This is the consumer-facing wedge nobody owns: a self-serve scan that produces a structured contents inventory for the moments an inventory actually matters.

 After a loss — fire, theft, water, storm — reconstructing what you owned from memory is painful and disputes are common.
-A scan taken at onboarding or renewal gives you a timestamped, itemized record before anything happens.
-Filing becomes "submit the inventory" instead of "remember everything you lost."
+A scan taken at policy onboarding or renewal gives a timestamped, itemized record before anything happens.
+When a claim is filed, the adjuster’s AI assistant queries the stored splat over MCP: “List the furniture in this room with dimensions and estimated values.”
+Filing becomes “submit the inventory” instead of “remember everything you lost” — and the adjuster may never need to visit.

 Moves